imGuillem/VOAM/README.md

 - **Computation**:

-  - Initial point: Defines the
+  - Initial point: Defines the constant electric field to be considered for the computation of the energy and the NLOPs.
+VOAM.f95 can also detect the possible incompatibilities _i.e._ performing a 3D with constant electric fields.

   - Modulus: Defines the maximum modulus to be scanned and be allowed as a solution.
 Recommended value of 100 ($\cdot 10^{-4}$ a.u.)

   - Grid: The number of partitions to be applied in the $\theta$ angle of the spherical polar coordinates of the $\phi$ in the cylindrical coordinate system.
 Recommended value of 1000 or 2000.
-  -

 - **Extra**: at the moment is only applied for the numerical tolerance.
 The default value is 1E-8.

   - Tolerance: tolerance

  After the keyword section, as previously mentioned, it is followed the NLOP section.
-The different chemical species participating in the chemical reaction are separated by delimiters such "-#-#-#- $ Chemical species/Small molecules $: $ Reactant/Product $ -#-#-#-"
+The different chemical species participating in the chemical reaction are separated by delimiters such "-#-#-#- Chemical species/Small molecules: Reactant/Product -#-#-#-".